-By precomputing \(G=A\Delta W\), the relative error can be estimated at runtime by performing a GEMV operation on \(G\) and \(x\), which is an \(\mathcal{O}(nk)\) operation.
+By precomputing \(G=A\Delta W\), the relative error can be estimated at runtime by performing a small GEMV operation on \(G\) and \(x\), which is an \(\mathcal{O}(nk)\) operation.
 In our further experiment setups, we use \(k=64\) for every linear projection, which limits the relative error estimation difference within 15\% with 91\% confidence when measured empirically using the C4 dataset.
 The error difference can be further reduced by calibrating \(G\) with the distribution of \(x\).
-Using the calibration set, we use gradient descent on \(G\) to match the input distribution.
+Using the calibration set, we tune \(G\) to match the input distribution at offline.
 This procedure can be performed in parallel for each layer, and only takes a small fraction of time (<10 seconds per layer).

 \paragraph{GPU Memory Overhead.} The additional GPU memory overhead in \name primarily stems from storing \(G\) matrices for layers that use the random projection-based estimation.
 For these layers, \name must maintain a separate \(G\) matrix for each pair of \(l\) and \(h\).
 For instance, consider a scenario where multiple target precisions ranging from 3-bit to 6-bit are supported.
-This results in three \( (l, h) \) pairs: (3,4), (4,5) and (5,6).
+This results in three \( (l, h) \) pairs: (3, 4), (4, 5) and (5, 6).
 In the case of Phi-3-Medium, the sum of the \(G\) matrices for each individual pair is approximately 0.17GB.
 Thus, for three pairs, the total GPU memory overhead amounts to around 0.51GB, corresponding to a 4.3\% increase in GPU memory usage (assuming the model in 6-bit precision requires about 12GB).
 Since this represents the worst-case scenario where all layers rely on the random projection-based estimators, the space overheads in real-world scenarios are much smaller, which are reported in Appendix~\ref{app-subsec:training}.